-Our language is shaped by what we as a culture experience.
+Our language is shaped by what we as a cultural experience.
 Our experience is shaped by our environment.
 Our vocabulary is shaped by what we have need to describe or talk about.
 An example is the word “snow”.
 In English, we use the word “snow” to describe frozen precipitate.
 We also can talk about sleet, slush, hail, rain, drizzle and a few others to describe differences in the precipitate.
 However, we still use “snow” to mean the white frozen stuff on the ground.
 We might describe it as slushy snow, wet snow, fluffy snow, and other terms, but we still use the foundational word “snow” with descriptors.
 However, in Inuit languages they have numerous different words for “snow”.
 In their culture and environment, being able to easily and concisely describe differences in snow is important.
 Hence, their language is changed by their environment and cultural needs.

 Words that mean one thing in one culture may very well mean another in a different culture.
 Just do some research on “randy” in American English and in British English?
 Generally, Randy is a name in America.
 Given the meaning of the word in British English, it is very unlikely to be a formal name for a man but may be an unkind nickname instead.